whatwg/streams/README.md

 ## Status

-This specification is undergoing heavy revision.
-The most useful product right now is the [requirements document](Requirements.md), which show what a useful stream API must solve.
-It contains a [list of APIs](#stream-apis-overview) that address these requirements, but most of them are not fully fleshed out yet.
+This specification is still a work in progress, but the major ideas are now there.
+We have a solid [requirements document](Requirements.md), which show what a useful stream API must solve.
+The most important APIs, for readable and writable streams, are present, with their internal state machines fully fleshed out.
+Additional APIs for multi-destiniation pipe and differing backpressure strategies are also included.

-In terms of concrete APIs, the [`BaseReadableStream`](#basereadablestream) class is fairly complete, with its internal state machine entirely specified.
-The [`BaseWritableStream`](#basewritablestream)'s definition is given, but its behavior is still being translated from my head to this repository.
-The building blocks and higher-level abstractions mentioned in the toolbox are not yet specified in detail.
+There is still work to be done, however.
+Some more helper APIs are necessary to provide a good foundation for streams on the web platform, and although most of them are outlined, they have not all been fleshed out.
+And the spec certainly needs some polish to make it more pleasant to read and tie everything together.

+Please join us in the [issue tracker](https://github.com/whatwg/streams/issues) to help pin down and complete the remaining tasks!

 ## Requirements